Shrubs for Xeriscaping

 Paxistima myrsinites - larger version of the above, this one gets its name from the delicate, elusive scent of the almost invisible pink flowers in spring.

-Also used by florists; both of these shrubs have a very long shelf life once cut, making them a very desirable addition to floral displays.
+Used by florists and collected by wildcrafters, both of these shrubs have a very long shelf life once cut, making them a very desirable addition to floral displays.

 Ribes Jostaberry - cross between black currants and gooseberry, these are much nicer than you'd imagine.